Top Things Impacting LA CRE Market

 Other means to its end.
 A ballot measure proposed by ‘United to House L.A’ would enact in new tax initiative to fight for homeless crisis throughout Los Angeles.
 The proposed initiative would tax real estate properties valued at $5-10 million once at 4 percent then properties selling more than $10 million would be taxed once at 5 percent.

-Without a doubt, there is a major homeless crisis in Los Angeles as well as other parts of the country.
+Without a doubt, there is a major homeless crisis in Los Angeles as well as in other parts of the country.
 But to consider or implement this policy would have not been wise and would hurt the local real estate market both commercial and residential.
 With many homeless programs and alternative state and local funding available, this is just another approach to eliminate Prop 13 protection for California property owners by politicians.
 Surely the homeless crisis is a major issue but alternative methods must be considered.

 Is there a silver lining to these situations?

-While there are definitely challenges ahead, those that take the long-term view understand that all markets have their cycles and real estate is no different.
+While there are challenges ahead, those who take the long-term view understand that all markets have their cycles and real estate is no different.
 There are still opportunities to be had in the Los Angeles Commercial Real Estate market, you just have to know where to look.
-With the guidance of experienced real estate brokers that understand the market and have their finger on the pulse, you can still find great opportunities.
+With the guidance of experienced real estate brokers who understand the market and have their finger on the pulse, you can still find great opportunities.
 If you find yourself in the market for a CRE property, reach out to us and I’ll be happy to help you navigate these waters.

 The Bottom Line

 The Los Angeles real estate market is like a giant ship that has many moving parts.
 While there are challenges, the market continues to move forward and adjust.
 The combination of new technologies, along with increased investment from foreign and domestic sources, has resulted in a stronger and more resilient commercial real estate market.
 Despite headwinds, the fundamentals remain strong and there is a tremendous amount of opportunity for those who are willing to take on the challenges.
-If you’re looking opportunities in CRE rentals Los Angeles, we can help!
+If you’re looking for opportunities in CRE rentals in Los Angeles, we can help!

 Sources: